mondoyanez/SeniorProjectCaimanLizard/Project Inception/Project Inception.md

 Our project is for individuals who are looking for an entertaining website to connect with their friends and community over TV shows and movies.
 The Social Watch Party is an application that allows users to watch shows simultaneously, without having to be in the same place.
 It also allows users to share what they are watching, their thoughts, and ratings for shows.
 Users will have a profile, where they can see their past watched shows, upcoming shows, and posts created.
 This feature benefits the entertainment of users and their ability to find new interesting shows on all streaming platforms.
 Unlike other movie platforms, Social Watch Party will have a major focus on the social media aspect, making it user friendly and more interactive, allowing the user to easily access information about shows and connect with their friends online, simultaneously.

 ### Description of Clients/Users
 Users of our application will persist of...
+    Users of our application will persist of...
+Users of our application will persist of...
 1. People who watch tv shows and movies
 2. Users of streaming services
 3. Users of other social media platforms
 4. People who enjoy watching TV shows/movies with others

 ### List of Stakeholders and their Positions (if applicable)
 Who are they?
 Why are they a stakeholder?

 ## Initial Requirements Elaboration and Elicitation
 ###### Requirement #1 - Profile